Funders and Supporters

 Indiana Commission for Higher Education

-The mission of the Indiana Commission for Higher Education's Division of Student Financial Aid (SFA) is to make college affordable through need-based financial aid awards and to allow choice by granting awards to those attending public, independent and proprietary colleges.
-SFA attempts to increase college preparation through its 21st Century Scholar program and by giving increased award amounts to those graduating from high school with Academic or Technical Honors Diplomas.
+The mission of the Indiana Commission for Higher Education is to make college affordable through need-based financial aid awards and to allow choice by granting awards to those attending public, independent and proprietary colleges.
+CHE attempts to increase college preparation through its 21st Century Scholar program and by giving increased award amounts to those graduating from high school with Academic or Technical Honors Diplomas.